-Natalie Young (she/her) is a multi-disciplinary theatre artist and educator based in NYC.
-She holds her Bachelor of Music in Music Theatre Vocal Performance from New York University, with a minor in Applied Theatre.
+Natalie Young (she/her) is a multi-disciplinary artist and educator based in NYC.
+She graduated summa cum laude from New York University with her Bachelor of Music in Music Theatre Vocal Performance and a minor in Applied Theatre.
 Natalie has over 15 years of experience as a musical theatre performer and over 5 years of experience as a private voice teacher.
 Natalie's conservatory education informs her teaching praxis, which cultivates a balance between anatomy & pedagogy, cultural musical contexts, and exploratory play.
-She is trained in verbatim ethnodrama, educational theatre, and traditional technique.
+She is trained in verbatim ethnodrama, educational theatre, and traditional techniques.
 She is currently a teaching artist in residence with Brooklyn Acting Lab, specializing in early childhood theatre education and musical theatre.

-In her free time, you'll find Natalie practicing her guitar/ukulele, researching a new project, or playing with her dog, Mocca!
+In her free time, you'll find Natalie practicing guitar, researching a new project, or playing with her dog, Mocca!